 2. Don’t SWOT, SOAR!

 We are all familiar with the SWOT analysis.
 It continues to be one of the most widely used strategic planning tools.
 When it comes to personal branding, swat away SWOT and let your brand SOAR!
 SOAR retains the ‘strengths’ and ‘opportunities’ from the traditional SWOT, but adds a critical process of ‘appreciative intent’ by including ‘aspirations’ and ‘results’.
-Appreciative Intent (AI) really goes hand-in-hand with personal branding as its function is to build plans around what works, rather then trying to fix what doesn’t.
+Appreciative Intent (AI) really goes hand-in-hand with personal branding as its function is to build plans around what works, rather than trying to fix what doesn’t.
 This empowers us to focus on the positives that we can imagine and actually achieve in the future.

 3. ‘Headline News’

 How do you want the world to see you?
 What do you want to be known for?
-If someone picks up the newspaper and there is a front page article about you, what would the headline read?
-Identify a list of people who know you well including friends, family, colleagues, etc. Ask them to write a front page headline about you.
+If someone picks up the newspaper and there is a front-page article about you, what would the headline read?
+Identify a list of people who know you well including friends, family, colleagues, etc. Ask them to write a front-page headline about you.
 Remind them to be genuine and real here.
 You don’t want them to fantasize.
 Their headline should be something they feel is absolutely achievable and realistic for you.
-What you get back will be amazing collection of headlines.
+What you get back will be an amazing collection of headlines.
 Look for themes across these headlines and pay attention to all the verbs used as they will say a lot about how they see your strengths.